-In planning and performing our audit, we considered the District Attorney of the Fourth Judicial District's, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District Attorney of the Fourth Judicial District's, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the District Attorney of the Fourth Judicial District's, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered the District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District Attorney of the Fourth Judicial District, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana internal control.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the District Attorney of the Fourth Judicial District's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the District Attorney of the Fourth Judicial District's, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, financial statements that is more than inconsequential will not be prevented or detected by the District Attorney of the Fourth Judicial District's, a Component Unit of the Morehouse and Ouachita Parish Police Juries, State of Louisiana, internal control.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-District Attorney of the Fourth Judicial District State of Louisiana A Component Unit of the Morehouse and Quachita Parish Police Juries
+District Attorney of the Fourth Judicial District State of Louisiana A Component Unit of the Morehouse and Ouachita Parish Police Juries